 We will merge excel files into a single sheet.
-For example, individual states data are placed in different sheets.
+For example, an individual state’s data are placed on different sheets.
 What we need to do is we need to make it a master file.
 For Example, your data look like below.

-- Press Alt + F11 to go to VBA page
+- Step 1: Press Alt + F11 to go to VBA page

-- From the Menu choose insert – Module
+- Step 2: From the Menu choose insert – Module

-- Copy and paste the below VBA code in the code window.
+- Step 3: Copy and paste the below VBA code in the code window.

 Sub Combine() Dim J As Integer On Error Resume Next Sheets(1).Select Worksheets.Add Sheets(1).Name = "Combined" Sheets(2).Activate Range("A1").EntireRow.Select Selection.Copy Destination:=Sheets(1).Range("A1") For J = 2 To Sheets.Count Sheets(J).Activate Range("A1").Select Selection.CurrentRegion.Select Selection.Offset(1, 0).Resize(Selection.Rows.Count - 1).Select Selection.Copy Destination:=Sheets(1).Range("A65536").End(xlUp)(2) Next End Sub

-It will take not more than 10 seconds to complete the entire tasks.
+It will take not more than 10 seconds to complete the entire task.
 Isn’t that interesting?
 That’s why a small piece of code will help you to go back home on time.